-When you’re short on money, an extra couple hundred dollars in your bank account feels like a dream.
-Thankfully, there are many ways to turn that dream into a reality…and fast!
+When you’re short on money, an extra couple hundred dollars in your bank account can do wonders for you.
 Take a look at these ways to earn extra money this month.

 Christmas is a little more than two months away.
 Can you believe it?
 For some people, the thought of Christmas coming so soon brings anxiety.
 In a perfect world, we’d save all year round to cover Christmas expenses.
 But that’s not realistic for most people, including me.
 The last thing you need on top of work deadlines, family visits, and Christmas shopping is debt from the expenses of the season.